Choose Your Program

 All Financial Aid

 Grants, scholarships, and loans – except work-study.
-Details.
+More details.

 YesComplete the FAFSA as usual.
 Students will automatically be contacted by the Financial Aid Office and notified of their revised financial aid award approximately 1-3 months before departure on UCEAP.